JosephAncil/Testing-Repos/README.md

 # Testing-Repos
-Learning by practicing how to create REPOS
+Learning once again by practicing how to create REPOS by creating a new branch

-I am still learning REPOS, there is a saying practice makes it perfect!
+Created a new branch reademe-edits1 for the purposes of testing.